Prostitution law

 The municipal authorities appointed special services that are responsible for checking whether these conditions are fulfilled.
 If the owner does not meet these requirements, his brothel will be closed.

 There are no mandatory medical check-ups imposed on sex workers.
 This policy has been be maintained under the new law and every effort will is being made in order to facilitate the prostitute’s access to voluntary, anonymous and affordable medical services.
-Until now there is no registration of sex workers, however it is anticipated that in close future all persons working in prostitution will have to be registered at the local municipality prostitution register who upon registration will issue a special permit.
-Only those who have the permit will be allowed to exercise their profession.
-This means that all individual sex work that is not registered/licensed (including escort services) will be considered as illegal (prohibited).
-Next to it, the law proposes the criminalisation of the clients (punished with a prison sentence) who use the services from the non-registered sex workers or from the ones who operate at the illegal location.
+Until now there is no registration of sex workers,

 The prostitution may take place only in licensed sex work establishments; in principle there is no street prostitution - apart from two or three authorised zones that are accessible for sex workers who are in possession of a special permit.